shadichy/Documentation/docs/configuration/kernel-parameters.md

 ## Edit command-line parameters from BlissOS

 You can edit the command-line parameters from inside BlissOS.
-You'll need a terminal emulator (usually `Termux`) with root permissions (su) and a command-line based text editor to do this.
+You'll need a terminal emulator with root permissions (su) and a command-line based text editor to do this.
+Since Termux, KernelSU and nano are available in BlissOS, we'll use them for these examples below.

 > Note: See [Granting su permission](../configuration/grantsu.md) for how to grant `su` permission to apps from KernelSU.